osg-htc/docs/docs/data/stashcache/install-origin.md

 be processed BEFORE the OSG configuration) or `/etc/xrootd/config.d/9*.cfg` (for directives that are processed AFTER the OSG configuration).

-All _mandatory_ configuration that the admin must make is in `/etc/xrootd/config.d/10-origin-site-local.cfg`; EVERY directive there must be configured.
+You _must_ configure every variable in `/etc/xrootd/10-common-site-local.cfg` and `/etc/xrootd/10-origin-site-local.cfg`.

-The three mandatory directives that must be customized are:
+The mandatory variables to configure in `10-common-site-local.cfg` are:

-* `origindir`: the mounted filesystem path to export.
+* `set rootdir = /mnt/stash`: the mounted filesystem path to export.
 This document refers to this as `/mnt/stash`.
-* `originexport`: the file within the `origindir` to export.
-This MUST be in your supported VO's registered namespace.
-* `sitename`: the resource name registered with OSG.
+* `set sitename = YOUR_SITE_NAME`: the resource name registered with OSG.

 For example, if the HCC VO would like to set up an origin server exporting from the mountpoint `/mnt/stash`, but HCC's registered namespace is `/hcc`, then the following would be set: